YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 Users need to install the following packages and add them to specific paths according to your CMakeLists.txt file.

 1. Basic matrix library, Eigen: https://eigen.tuxfamily.org/dox/

 2. Intel Math Kernel Library (MKL): https://software.intel.com/en-us/mkl
-3. cmake version 3.12 or greater: https://cmake.org/
+Intel Math Kernel Library (Intel MKL) is a library which is hand-optimized specifically for Intel processors.
+Core math functions include BLAS, LAPACK, ScaLAPACK, sparse solvers, fast Fourier transforms, and vector math.
+We use MKL as basic matrix library for high performance.

 (Optional) OpenMP
 <!--
+3. cmake version 3.12 or greater: https://cmake.org/

 4. Fastest Fourier Transform in the West (FFTW): http://www.fftw.org/
 -->
 [//]: # (This may be the most platform independent comment)